The Flying Ram: The U.S. Built a Fighter Designed to Crash Into Bombers

 Why anyone thought this was a good idea

 To understand the XP-79 you have to understand 1942.
 The German Luftwaffe was bombing England with Heinkel He 111s and Junkers Ju 88s.
 The U.S. Army Air Forces, having watched the Royal Air Force lose dozens of fighters in single missions over the previous two years, was looking for radically new ways to defeat heavy bombers.
-One school of thought, championed by a few engineers and a smaller group of generals, said the answer was a fighter that did not need ammunition.
+According to the popular telling, one school of thought said the answer was a fighter that did not need ammunition.
 A fighter that did its work with structural strength, not bullets, would be cheaper to operate and would never run out.

 The Northrop Corporation, founded by the visionary engineer Jack Northrop, had been working on flying-wing designs since the 1930s.
 Northrop’s company already had a pure flying-wing demonstrator — the N-1M — and a clear theoretical understanding of how to build a tailless aircraft that could survive aerodynamic loads other fighters could not.
-When the USAAF asked for a flying ram, Northrop was, almost uniquely, in a position to design one.
+When the USAAF ordered the radical interceptor that would become known as the Flying Ram, Northrop was, almost uniquely, in a position to design it.

 Northrop XP-79B parked, 1945